alexec/www.alexecollins.com/source/2015-01-17-elastic-search-in-a-box-with-docker.html.md

 }
 ~~~

 Elastic Search creates directory called `data` in the root of our project.
-We want this to be cleaned for testing, so we can set-up the Maven Clean Plugin to do so
+We want this to be cleaned so our test always start with a fresh instance. set-up the Maven Clean Plugin to do so:

 ~~~xml
 <plugin>